wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    recursive server were to query for lion.example.com it would receive a (signed) NSEC/NSEC3 record stating that there are no labels between "elephant" and "zebra".
-This is a signed, cryptographic proof that these names are the ones before and after the queried for label.
-As lion.example.com falls within this range, the recursive server knows that lion.example.com really does not exist.
-This document specifies that this NSEC/NSEC3 record should be used to generate negative answers for any queries that the recursive server receives that fall within the range covered by the record (for the TTL for the record).
+This is a signed, cryptographic proof that